Surge protector: Joule rating

 A varistor inside a consumer-grade surge protector has failed after a close lightning strike.

 The Joule rating defines how much energy a MOV-based surge protector can absorb in a single event, without failure.
 Better protectors exceed 1,000 joules and 40,000 amperes.
 Since the actual duration of a spike is only about 10 microseconds, the actual dissipated energy is low.
-If the rating is exceeded, the MOV will either burn open or melt and permanently short circuit, ideally blowing a fuse and disconnecting the protected MOV and the equipment it is protecting from the supply.
+If the rating is exceeded, the MOV will either burn open or melt and permanently short circuit, ideally tripping a fuse and disconnecting the protected MOV and the equipment it is protecting from the electrical supply.

 Per Ohm's law, the MOV (or other parallel-wired protection device) requires resistance in the supply line in order to limit the voltage.
 For equipment fed by large, low-resistance power lines, a higher joule-rated MOV is required.
 Inside a house, with smaller wires that have more resistance, a smaller MOV is acceptable.

 Every time an MOV shorts, its internal structure is changed and its threshold voltage is reduced slightly.
 After many spikes, the threshold voltage can be reduced enough to be near the line voltage, i.e., 120 or 240 VAC.
 At this point, the MOV will partially conduct and heat up and eventually fail, sometimes in a dramatic meltdown or even a fire.
 Most modern surge protectors have circuit breakers and temperature fuses to prevent serious consequences.
 Many also have an LED light to indicate whether the MOVs are still functioning.

 The joule rating is commonly quoted for comparing MOV-based surge protectors.
 An average surge is of short duration, lasting for nanoseconds to microseconds, and experimentally modeled surge energy can be less than 100 joules.
-Well-designed surge protectors consider the resistance of the lines that supply the power, the chance of lightning or other seriously energetic spike, and specify the MOVs accordingly.
+Well-designed surge protectors consider the resistance of the lines that supply the power, the chance of lightning or other seriously energetic spikes, and specify the MOVs accordingly.